 Additional tip: Focus on your strengths and how they help you excel as a nurse.

 Example: “I’m a lively and energetic person.
 After a year of volunteer work in a child care facility, providing compassionate care has been my primary focus in working as a nurse.
 I have excellent time management skills since I juggled different patient loads and patient wellness programs at the same time.
-Seeing my patients get well as I provide nursing care gives me a never-ending energy in this profession.”
+Seeing my patients get well as I provide nursing care gives me never-ending energy in this profession.”

 2. Why did you pursue a nursing career?